psylinse/stream-zendesk-lead-desc/README.md

 Stream will generate a `key` and `secret` for your app.
 Copy these and update the corresponding environment variables in the `.env` file.

 ![](images/stream-key-secret-copy.png)

-When the `.env` file has been created, you can start the backend by `npm start` command from the backend folder.

 ## Step 1 - Starting a Chat